-I.O.I Blue carbon project types
+I.0.I Blue carbon project types

-I.O.II What does this guide do?
+I.0.II What does this guide do?

-I.O.III Who is this guide for?
+I.0.III Who is this guide for?

-I.O.IV How to use this guide
+I.0.IV How to use this guide

 roduction to the High-Quality Blue Carbon Principles and Guidance 5

 I.0.I Blue carbon project types 10

 I.0.II What does this guide do?
 10

 I.0.III Who is this guide for?
 11

 I.0.IV How to use this guide 11

 Introducing the Progress Wheel tool 12

-I.I.I Instructions for use 13
+I.I.I Instructions for use

 I.I.II Interpreting results 16

 I.I.III Navigating this guide 16

 feguard nature 17

 Conserve our planet's remaining intact ecosystems 19

-Design projects in accordance with science-based ecological protocols 21
+Provide the second and the science-based ecological protocols 21

 Do no harm 23

 1.3.1 Using alien or invasive species 23

 1.3.2 Leakage 24

 sources: Safeguard Nature 26

 npower people 27

-Social safequards
+Social safeguards 30

 2.1.1 Ensure that Free, Prior and Informed Consent (FPIC) is established

 2.1.2 Ensure inclusive participation

 2.1.3 Ensure feedback, accountability and grievance mechanisms are available to all

 rightsholders and stakeholders 34

 lnclusive project design 37

-2.2.1 Respect traditional land use practices and legal rights to land, resources and carbon 37
+2.2.1 Respect traditional land use practices and legal rights to land, resources and carbon

 2.2.2 Ensure locally relevant gender integration